24billys/JobsDB-data-anlysis/README.md

 for this analysis, however JobsDB.com allow employer not providing the salary range and the result it is not enough data for me to analysis any reliable finding through this information.

 ## Data Wrangling
 To ensure the dataset is clean and ready for analysis, extensive data wrangling was performed.
 Leveraging the power of Excel, I conducted data cleaning, filtering, and transformation tasks.
 This involved handling missing values, standardizing data formats, and extracting relevant information from the provided dataset.
-For more detail please go to the Data Wrangling file
+For more detail please go to the Data Wrangling file ...
+[For more detail](https://github.com/24billys/JobsDB-data-anlysis/tree/main/Excel%20%26%20powerBI%20project/Data%20Wrangling%20(Excel)#data-wrangling-using-excel)

 ## Data Visualization
 To effectively communicate our findings, I utilized Power BI, a powerful business intelligence tool, for data visualization.
 By leveraging its interactive features and rich visualizations, I was able to create insightful and visually appealing dashboards to present our analysis of the data professional job market.![General](https://github.com/24billys/JobsDB-data-anlysis/assets/134829529/5704a6c4-17b9-458b-ab20-5d13690a154a)